schultzlab/entro-py/README.txt

 	- It depends on numpy, os, mpmath and matplotlib in the test file
 	- CDMentropy should be downloaded https://pillowlab.princeton.edu/code_CDMentropy.html
-	- The working directory of CDMentropy should be specified in the cdm.py script for both entries

 How it works: